 What Is Estate Planning?

-You may have a preconception in your mind that tells you that estate planning is a time-consuming and expensive process.
+You may have a preconception that tells you that estate planning is a time-consuming and expensive process.
 That’s not necessarily true.
-If you have straight-forward finances, it’s likely that your estate planning process can be handled simply and in a minimal amount of time.
+If you have straightforward finances, your estate planning process can likely be handled simply and in minimal time.
 And it will protect your loved ones in the event that something happens to you.

 Virtually every person who owns anything of value has an estate.
 Even if you’re just starting out, you likely have a bank account, savings, own a vehicle, etc. Those belongings are all part of your estate.
 If you have a job with a retirement plan, that plan is part of your estate.
 You might also have life insurance and any number of belongings.